SAP/openui5-docs/docs/Former_Environments_d3f5ad2.md

 #### Current Status

-SAP Web IDE can still be used if you have a productive SAP Cloud Platform global account and have activated SAP Web IDE there.
+SAP Web IDE can still be used if you have a productive SAP Business Technology Platform global account and have activated SAP Web IDE there.

 > Note:
 > It is no longer possible to access SAP Web IDESAP Web IDE via a trial account.